k2view-academy/K2View-Academy/articles/08_globals/02_globals_use_cases.md

 [Click for more information about How to Create Project Functions](/articles/07_table_population/10_creating_a_project_function.md)

 ### How Do I Override a Global Value?
-Globals can be overridden via the Fabric Server using Fabric commands **without re-deploying an LU implementation**.
+Globals can be overridden via the Fabric Server using Fabric commands **without re-deploying an LU**.
-* Only Globals that are not defined as Final can be overridden.
+* Only globals that are not defined as Final can be overridden.
 * Globals defined as Final on a Shared Objects level but are not defined as Final under the same name on an LU level, can be overridden in the context of this LU only.

 [Click for more information about Global's override using SET and SET_GLOBAL commands](/articles/08_globals/03_set_globals.md).